 No one had seen anything.
 No one would own up to any fights or feuds.

-Which is odd, isn’t it?
+That is odd, isn’t it?
 Wade thought as he thanked them, heading back for the construction yard he had started at.
-This was just as busy as deliveries of wooden posts, iron bars, grit, gravel, and tools were shipped constantly.
+This was just as busy as deliveries of wooden posts, iron bars, grit, gravel, and tools were shipped through constantly.

+Wade looked back over his shoulder

-Usually a work team is only too happy to stop and chat, Wade looked back over his shoulder.
+Usually a work team is only too happy to stop and chat.
 Or they would admit to a drunken row or two.
 It was a part of the way of life, after all.

 Wade had fully expected to hear a few grumbles here and there.
-Tired, hard working men has a right to grumble, didn’t they?
+Tired, hard working men had a right to grumble, didn’t they?
 Especially when it looked as though half of them hadn’t been given work gloves, or proper boots.
 Wade frowned.
 He was sure that a supply of heavy gloves and work boots had been promised in the contracts he had seen.

-But not one of these men had offered him anything.
+Not one of these men had offered him anything.
 It was almost as if they were scared to open up to him.

 “Well, I’m not looking to fire anyone yet!”
 Wade shook his head.
 He paused outside the barns, smelling the acrid bitterness of the tar barrels.
-These were large tin metal buckets sitting on blocks over a banked up fire, keeping the tar for posts and fences and what have you hot.
+These were large tin metal buckets sitting on blocks over a banked-up fire, keeping the tar for posts and fences hot.

 No one was watching them, Wade frowned.
 There weren’t even any guards on the sheds where the equipment was stored.

 “Sloppy,” Wade muttered to himself.
-Maybe someone had been pulled off to another task.
+Maybe someone had been pulled off to do another task.
 Or maybe the person supposed to be back here was sick today.
-He was sure this was breach of regulations—especially as inside one of these barns there would be a crate of dynamite, too.
+He was sure this was breach of regulations—especially as there would be a crate of dynamite inside one of these barns too.

-Wade waited until the lunch whistle, and when the tired men filed back, he quietly suggested to Abe he could keep some people back to shovel the grit, unload the deliveries, as well as watch the sheds and tar barrels.
+Wade waited until the lunch whistle, and when the tired men filed back, he quietly suggested to Abe that he should keep some people back to shovel the grit, unload the deliveries, and watch the sheds and tar barrels.

 “Oh, right.
-Of course, boss.
+Of course, Boss.
 Just so busy, you know.
 We’re losing time every day, and I don’t want my pay docked,” Abe said, before suddenly clamping his mouth shut.

 “Your pay gets docked for poor performance?”
 Wade asked.
 This was something he fully expected, but Hays hadn’t mentioned it.
 It was at least a reason why the rail workers didn’t want to talk to him.

-“I’ll see there’s a team back here tomorrow, boss,” Abe said, before joining the others for his lunch.
+“I’ll see there’s a team back here tomorrow, Boss,” Abe said, before joining the others for his lunch.

 By the end of the day, Wade had learned very little about the actual nature of the accidents or how they had occurred.
-All he knew was that the men didn’t want to talk about it.
+All he knew was that the men didn’t want to talk about them.

 Maybe this was a bad idea, Wade thought.
 He wasn’t one of those genial, light-up-a-room talkers like Frederick Hayes clearly was.
 Wade preferred having work in his hands, and a problem to solve.
-He clearly had the second, just wasn’t sure about the first.
+He clearly had the second, but he wasn’t sure about the first.

 The final whistle sounded, and Wade waited around, helping to load things up and lock the barns as the rest of the workers got on the pump carts to ride back towards Cheyenne.

-I’d much prefer to ride, anyway, Wade gratefully walked back to the stables to retrieve Charger, who stamped eagerly at the chance to get out under the fresh air.
+I’d much prefer to ride, anyway.

+Wade gratefully walked back to the stables to retrieve Charger, who stamped eagerly at the chance to get out into the fresh air.

 “Mr. Nash?”
-A voice disturbed him as he walked Charger out of the open door stables.
+A voice disturbed him as he walked Charger out of the open door of the stables.